charles-uno/charles-uno.github.io/_drafts/2017-07-16-malpractice.md

 There's a lot of gray area between "guilty" and "not guilty."
 A civil suit can turn those details into headlines.
 Imagine, for example, if the culmination of the Philando Castile case hadn't been Officer Yanez's acquittal, but rather the family's [$3M settlement](http://www.cnn.com/2017/06/26/us/philando-castile-family-settlement/index.html) settlement with the city over his wrongful death.
 The narrative would be flipped inside-out: suddenly it's the police who made mistakes, not Castile, and taxpayer dollars are being spent to clean up the mess[^9]!

-[^9]: Statement said the settlement was insurance money, not taxpayer money... but who do you suppose pays for the insurance?
+[^9]: Statement said the settlement was insurance money, not taxpayer money... but it's taxes that pay for the insurance.